 Try "Grounding" Together

 Doing this exercise along with the person experiencing anxiety will likely make them feel supported.
 First find a comfortable, seated position, and note the firmness of a chair or the floor under your feet, says Sueskind.
 Breathing slowly and sensing something holding you in place can produce a calming effect.

-Make a list of go-to resources
+Make a List of Resources

 When you experience anxiety, oftentimes your mind jumps to the worst-case scenario.
 To combat this, encourage them to imagine their worst fears, and then write down what or who would help them cope and get through it.
 “Instead of allowing your worries to loop inside your mind and convince you they are insurmountable, writing is a way of releasing your thoughts,” suggests Sueskind.

 Try yoga, meditation, or go for a calming walk together.
 If the weather is nice, indulge yourselves in some fresh air—Sueskind says that being outdoors can help reduce anxiety.
 You must remember, however, that anxiety can be a hard thing for anyone to tackle on their own.
 Therapy is always an option worth considering if they need a little extra help, she says.

 Create a "Holding Space"